Airport Guide

 The AirTrain construction schedule differentiates between weekdays and weekends.

-During the construction period (approximately January 15 through late May 2026), weekday AirTrain service is suspended.
+During the construction period (beginning January 15, 2026), weekday AirTrain service is suspended.
 Free shuttle buses operate between all stops that the AirTrain normally serves: terminals, parking lots, rental car facility, and the NJ Transit rail station.

 Weekend AirTrain service may operate normally during the construction period.
 However, schedules are subject to change based on construction progress and weather.